andrei-tabachk/VBA_Challenge/README.md

     Dim year_chg As Double
     Dim openprice As Double
     Dim closeprice As Double
-    Dim opendate As Double
-    Dim closedate As Double
     Dim lastrow As Long
     Dim prev_ticker As String
     Dim maxinc As Double